awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-targets-examples.md

 For information about quotas for Maintenance Windows, a capability of AWS Systems Manager, in addition to those specified in the following examples, see [Systems Manager service quotas](https://docs.aws.amazon.com/general/latest/gr/ssm.html#limits_ssm) in the *Amazon Web Services General Reference*\.

-## Example 1: Register multiple targets using instance IDs<a name="mw-target-example-1"></a>
+## Example 1: Register multiple targets using node IDs<a name="mw-target-example-1"></a>

-Run the following command on your local machine format to register multiple instances as targets using their instance IDs\.
+Run the following command on your local machine format to register multiple nodes as targets using their node IDs\.

 ------
 #### [ Linux & macOS ]